bruno353/dooor-lp-3/README.md

 ## License

-Private - All rights reserved by Dooor.
+Private - All rights reserved by Accelar.